ai-shifu/ChatALL/README.md

 1. Have working accounts and/or API tokens for the bots.
 2. Have reliable network connections to the bots.
+3. If you are using a proxy, it must be set as system proxy.

 ## Download / Install